-The proposed primary functional performance parameter is "current-carrying capacity".
+The primary functional performance parameter in this study is "currentcarrying capacity".

 The "current-carrying capacity" of a cable or (insulated) conductor is defined as the maximum value of electric current which can be carried continuously by a conductor (a cable), under specified conditions without its steady-state temperature exceeding a specified value (see IEV 826-11-13).
 The current-carrying capacity is expressed in Amperes [A].